Visual Design

 Background fills use the terminal default, never forced black

 Modal backdrops and dialog surfaces paint the terminal's default background, not a fixed black.
-The Ratatui tokens theme::DIALOG_BACKDROP and theme::DIALOG_SURFACE are Color::Reset; the raw-ANSI token ansi::BG_DARK is \x1b[49m (the default-background SGR).
+The Ratatui tokens tui_theme::DIALOG_BACKDROP and tui_theme::DIALOG_SURFACE are Color::Reset; the raw-ANSI token ansi::BG_DARK is \x1b[49m (the default-background SGR).
 A dialog backdrop or surface must never set Color::Black, Color::Rgb(0, 0, 0), or a 48;2;0;0;0m fill.
 Forcing pure black makes overlays stand out as a dark rectangle against a themed (non-black) terminal background; emitting the default background lets every overlay match the operator's terminal theme.
 Occlusion still holds — a Color::Reset cell with a space overwrites the chrome behind it, just on the operator's background instead of black.
 This applies to every surface (console, launch cockpit, capsule) because all three consume the same shared tokens.
 Black as a foreground (e.g. black text on a light status chip) is unaffected by this rule; it governs background fills only.

 Panel Title Spacing